freeze-dolphin/freeze-dolphin/README.md

 Writing non-dependent `spigot` plug-ins was my original goal, but I realized that it could be very difficult to add 'new' items to `minecraft`, so I turned to programming `Slimefun` 3rd-party extensions and there have been some repositories of my projects that you can find on `github`.

 Now I decided to take up learning `Rust` since `Java` programs run very slowly due to its `JVM` mechanisms.
 Originally I wanted to learn `C++` or `CSharp` but they are still difficult for me since I don't have any teacher there for me.
 Then I found the language `Rust` which has many advantages of both `C++` and `CSharp`.
-Though it is said to be hard to learn, I still started learning it by watching videos.
+Though it is said to be hard to learn, I still started learning it by watching tutorial videos.

-Python is my next goal, and I will learn it in my formal senior-high-school courses.
+`Python` is my next goal, and I will learn it in my formal senior-high-school courses.

 </details>